What Are Application Security Frameworks?

 Enhance Your Application Security Framework with PathLock

 Pathlock is the leader in Application Security and Controls Automation for business-critical applications.
 Customers rely on Pathlock to streamline critical processes like fine-grained provisioning, separation of duties, and detailed user access reviews.
-Pathlock offers coverage for 140+ applications and counting, with support for key applications like SAP, Oracle, Workday, Dynamics365, Salesforce, and more.
+Pathlock offers coverage for the leading business applications, with support for key applications like SAP, Oracle, Workday, Dynamics365, Salesforce, and more.

 With Pathlock, you can: